 Mr. Spearman is a United States Marine Corps veteran.
 In addition, holds a Bachelor of Science degree in Management from National-Louis University.

 Lora Sims serves as the Director of the Face Center of Excellence (FaCE) and a Biometrics SME.
 In this position, Ms. Sims coordinates all training classes as well as many other Face related activities within the company and also provides subject matter expertise on Biometrics for contracts and consulting/expert witness work.
-Ms. Sims is an IAI Certified Tenprint Examiner and is the current chair of the Digital Multimedia Scientific Area Committee (DM SAC) of the Organization of Scientific Area Committees (OSAC) for Forensic Sciences.
+Ms. Sims is the current chair of the Digital Multimedia Scientific Area Committee (DM SAC) of the Organization of Scientific Area Committees (OSAC) for Forensic Sciences.
 She served as the chair of the Facial Identification Scientific Working Group (FISWG) from 2015-2022.
 She also sits on the IAI Facial Identification Subcommittee.

 Ms. Sims joined Ideal Innovations, Inc. in 2008 as a Tenprint Examiner at the DoD DFSC, which transitioned into a Sr. Biometric Examiner comparing multiple biometrics (fingerprints, faces, and irises).
 In this position, she co-authored a training to competency program on facial identification & comparisons and is responsible for mentoring and training new employees through the tenprint and facial training program while integrating them into an operational environment.